Keeping legal investigations organized is critical to success

 Flexible enough to handle it all

-During an investigation, an organization needs to keep track of a wealth of information that may include evidence, exhibits, interviews, parties and contact information.
+During an investigative case management software, an organization needs to keep track of a wealth of information that may include evidence, exhibits, interviews, parties and contact information.
 Legal Files is a flexible and moldable matter management software that can track and present the information that a client needs to maintain during a legal investigation.

 That’s not all that the software can do.
 Legal Files can handle all the steps in an investigation, including the initial complaint and intake, investigations, reporting, disciplinary action and appeal.
 There’s no need to rely on different programs to manage each step of the process.